 Head lice (Pediculus humanus capitis) are parasitic insects that infest the hairs of the human head and feed on blood from the scalp.
-Head lice can be treated by ‘wet combing’ or with medicated lotions or sprays consisting of either silicone- or fatty acid ester-based preparations, or chemical insecticides.
-Crème rinses and shampoos are not considered effective and are therefore not recommended in the treatment of head lice.
+Head lice can be eradicated by ‘wet combing’ the lice and eggs from the hair with a fine-toothed comb and conditioner, using dimeticone-based treatments, or malathion, a chemical insecticide.

 Exposure to head lice treatments at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.